Prepare the C-CDA

 Connecting for C-CDA Document Submission

-- The OneHealthPort HIE Web Services Implementation Guide provides detailed information for using web services for standard protocols such as the ITI-41 XDS.b data submission protocol.
+- The OneHealthPort Web Services Implementation Guide provides detailed information for using web services for standard protocols such as the ITI-41 XDS.b data submission protocol.
+Organizations that are required by company policy to perform system availability monitoring may do so using HealthCheck.

 C-CDA Implementation Guide